aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 In this section, you will create two instances of a web application deployed in the two different Azure regions.

-1. On the Azure portal home page, select **Create a resource**, then select **Web App** (if this resource type is not listed on the page, use the search box at the top of the page to search for it and select it).
+1. On the Azure portal home page, select **+ Create a resource**, then select **Web App** (if this resource type is not listed on the page, use the search box at the top of the page to search for it and select it).

 1. On the **Create Web App** page, on the **Basics** tab, use the information in the table below to create the first web application.